Elle Armit

-Elle Armit is an Australian female water polo Olympian.
+Elle Susan Armit (born 20 August 1991) is an Australian female water polo Olympian.
 She was born in Townsville, Queensland, Australia in 1991.

-Her coach is Maureen O’Toole.
+Her coach is Maureen O'Toole.

 Early life

-Armit was introduced to a modified version of water polo called ‘Flippaball’ when she was ten years’ old.
+Armit was introduced to a modified version of water polo called ‘Flippaball’ when she was ten years old.
 She showed promise and joined Townsville Water Polo club as a junior.

 Achievements

 She debuted for the Australian national team, the Aussie Stingers, in 2013.

 A highlight was scoring four goals in a 10-7 win against USA in the group stages of the 2017 FINA World League.
-She also won bronze at the 2019 FINA World Championships and gold at the 2015 World University games.
+She also won bronze at the 2019 FINA World Championships and gold at the 2015 World University Games.

 Armit was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The Head Coach was Predrag Mihailović.

 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.

-Australia at the 2020 Summer Olympics details the team's performance in depth.
+She was part of the Australian women's water polo team that finished in second place at the 2024 Summer Olympics.